thomasnmorrison/fld_gen/readme.txt

 readme.txt

 Readme file for fld_gen.
-This is a program to generate fields using a combination of transfer functions and pointwise nonlinear functions.
+This is a program to generate fields using a combination of (Fourier space) transfer functions and pointwise nonlinear functions.
 There is not currently support for general nonlinear functions of the field.

 Files
 ------------------